BerenLuthien/HyperColumns_ImageColorization/README.md

                                     ] ,3)

 ### Why call it HyperColumns ?
-Looks like the author of the original paper adopted this terminology from some idea of neuroscience, where some part of our brain is called cortical column or hypercolumn.
+This terminology comes from neuroscience, where some part of our brain is called hypercolumn (refer to the paper link at the bottom).

-"Hariharan, Bharath, et al. "Hypercolumns for object segmentation and fine-grained localization."
-Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
-2015."

 Here is a quick illustration from wiki: "A cortical column, also called hypercolumn, macrocolumn, functional column or sometimes cortical module, is a group of neurons in the cortex of the brain that can be successively penetrated by a probe inserted perpendicularly to the cortical surface, and which have nearly identical receptive fields."
 ![](pics/cortical.jpg)